simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 Leave Family and Description blank.
 Change Source to _Cloud Storage file_
 Hit _Browse_ and you will see your bucket.
-Hit the arrow to the right of the bucket and you will see the two files.
-Select the latest one ending `20170108.tar.gz`.
+Hit the arrow to the right of the bucket and you will see the file you copied.
+Select the file.
 Hit _Select_.

 Now create an image from the file by hitting _Create_.
 It may take a few